hemati/FlowiseDocs/memory/zep-memory.md

 <figure><img src="../.gitbook/assets/image (38) (1).png" alt=""><figcaption></figcaption></figure>

-## Use in Flowise UI
+## Use in LangChain.Space UI

-1. Back to Flowise application, simply create a new canvas or use one of the template from marketplace.
+1. Back to LangChain.Space application, simply create a new canvas or use one of the template from marketplace.
 In this example, we are going to use **Simple Conversational Chain**

 <figure><img src="../.gitbook/assets/Untitled (3) (1).png" alt=""><figcaption></figcaption></figure>